 Health systems issues in jointly managing TB and DM may be among the greatest challenges to overcome75.
 Continued management of DM by itself is a particular problem in most LMICs because of lack of health insurance coverage, and the fact that health systems in these settings are not designed for management of chronic conditions such as DM76.
-While DOTS and WHO funding have substantially improved uptake and outcome of TB treatment, no such equivalents for DM care exist in low income settings, and hence levels of DM detection and management are generally poor37.
+While directly observed short-course treatment for TB (DOTS) and WHO funding have substantially improved uptake and outcome of TB treatment, no such equivalents for DM care exist in low income settings, and hence levels of DM detection and management are generally poor37.
 Moreover, political will or comprehensive national strategies are often lacking, management guidelines are not widely available, and staff may be scarce or poorly trained.
-The general trend towards an expansion of the private sector as a provider for NCD care in urban areas often exacerbates inequality, leaving an underclass of the most deprived DM patients accessing increasingly rundown state services; such groups are also at highest risk of TB.
+The general trend towards an expansion of the private sector as a provider for NCD care in urban areas often exacerbates inequality, leaving an underclass of the most deprived DM patients accessing increasingly rundown state services75; such groups are also at highest risk of TB.
 Relatively few lower income countries have developed comprehensive strategies to reduce the upstream determinants of DM such as obesity, poor diet and physical inactivity, with little inter-sectoral collaboration77.
 This is despite alarming predictions of rising DM prevalence and associated costs.
 Some countries (e.g., India, China) have established policies and mechanisms for screening TB patients for DM, including establishing blood glucose testing and in some cases providing insulin availability in TB clinics78,79 but generalising these processes across the entire country has not yet been successful.

-Summary and future research prioirities
+Summary and future research priorities

+DM is an increasingly important factor contributing to the global TB epidemic.
+There are a number of outstanding questions with regard to the epidemiology of the interaction between TB and DM, its clinical management and public health aspects.

+With regard to epidemiology, better designed epidemiological studies and clinical cohorts are required to better understand the relevance of transient hyperglycemia, the magnitude of the association between DM and drug resistant TB, as well as the potential impact of rising DM prevalence on “difficult to treat” MDRTB.

+With regard to clinical management, clinical trials or large cohort studies should examine the benefit of prolonged or intensified TB treatment for TB-DM patients, and clinically relevant interventions with respect to DM (e.g., best approaches to glycemic control, follow-up of patients with transient hypergylcaemia, management of cardiovascular risk, optimal timing and methods of screening for DM, etc.) for the full range of TB-DM patients and across different ethnicities.

+With regard to public health, further mathematical and economic models are required to estimate the costs and potential impact of different interventions (such as screening TB patients for DM and vice versa, intensified management, and treatment of LTBI) on the TB epidemic in different populations.
+Cost-effectiveness analyses are entirely lacking at present, and our list of priorities may need to be re-considered as such studies become available.

 Diabetes is not a homogeneous disease.
-Differences in duration and severity of hyperglycemia, hyperlipidemia, inflammation (‘metaflammation’), body composition, cardiovascular risk profiles, smoking behavior, medication, complications and co-morbidities, ethnic backgrounds, socio-economic status and access to healthcare probably account for variable TB risk and effects on TB treatment outcomes.
+Differences in duration and severity of hyperglycemia, hyperlipidemia, inflammation (‘metaflammation’), body composition, cardiovascular risk profiles, smoking behavior, medication, complications and co-morbidities, ethnic backgrounds, socio-economic status and access to healthcare probably account for variable effects of DM on TB risk and TB treatment outcomes.
 Furthermore, HIV is becoming an increasingly important co-factor in this interaction, especially with the increasing prevalence of DM in Sub-Saharan Africa.
-This should be taken into account in future research studies.
+This should be taken into account in future research.

-There is a need for clinical trials or large cohort studies to examine the benefit of prolonged or intensified TB treatment for TB-DM patients, and clinically relevant interventions (e.g., optimal timing of screening, best approaches to glycemic control, management of cardiovascular risk etc.) for the full range of TB-DM patients and across different ethnicities.
-Better designed epidemiological studies and clinical cohorts are required to better understand the magnitude of the association between DM and drug resistant TB, as well as the potential impact of rising DM prevalence on “difficult to treat” MDRTB.

-Further mathematical models are required to estimate the costs and potential impact of different interventions (such as screening TB patients for DM and vice versa, intensified management, and treatment of LTBI) on the TB epidemic in different populations.